A Palate Cleanser from the Outside World

 These days I’m drawing in the later hours of the evening as the bedroom of my apartment slowly shifts to a pixelated and grainy black.
 Transitioning to 2-D and digital forms of artmaking is my move in the midst of the Covid-19 crisis.
 In the darkness, I trace forms that I can barely see, letting the electric pulses of my brain illuminate their shape as I generate meaning and memories out of the illusive images taking shape on paper.
 I consider this practice to be a form of mining images, similar in a way to David’s practice of excavating the dirt underneath his house at 500 Capp Street in a pursuit of material and meaning.

-Sam Claude Carmel (They/Them) is a video installation and sculpture based artist residing in San Francisco California.
-Carmel graduated in 2019 with honors and a BFA in Queer Artist Studies from Mills College.
-Carmel works as an assistant video archivist and writer at TEXAS TOMBOY BRAND PROD. and as an Artist Guide at The David Ireland House.
+Sam Claude Carmel (They/Them) is a video installation and sculpture based artist residing in San Francisco, CA. Carmel graduated in 2019 with honors and a BFA in Queer Artist Studies from Mills College.
+Carmel works as an assistant video archivist and writer at TEXAS TOMBOY BRAND PROD and as an Artist Guide at The David Ireland House.